MicrosoftDocs/memdocs/memdocs/intune/user-help/set-up-migrate-iphone-for-work.md

   1. Power on the new phone and select your language.
   2. When the Quick Start menu appears, bring your old phone close to the new phone and leave it there while you continue setup.
   3. Choose how you want to transfer your data, or skip.
-   * **Transfer from iCloud**: You will be automatically signed into iCloud on the new phone and restoration from backup will be initiated.
+   * **Transfer from iCloud**: You'll be automatically signed into iCloud on the new phone and restoration from backup will be initiated.
 Your apps and data will be downloaded in the background, so you can use the new device right away.
    * **Transfer from the old phone**: You must wait for the transfer to complete on both devices before you can use the new device.
   4. After your device restarts and you're on the homepage with your default apps, wait for your apps to automatically install.
 2. Check that the Microsoft Authenticator app is installed before continuing.
 It may have installed from your apps backup in iCloud.
 If not, install Microsoft Authenticator from the [App Store](https://apps.apple.com/us/app/microsoft-authenticator/id983156458).
 3. Initiate the onboarding workflow.
   1. Open a productivity app, such as Microsoft Teams.
   2. Complete the MFA requirements or passwordless authentication using Authenticator on your old phone.
   3. You will get blocked by conditional access and prompted to enroll the device.
-Continue to [Device enrollment](migrate-enrolled-device.md#device-enrollment).
+Continue to [Device enrollment](set-up-migrate-iphone-for-work.md#device-enrollment).

 ## Device enrollment

 1. Install Company Portal.
-Open a productivity app and you are prompted to enroll your device and install the Company Portal app for iOS.
+Open a productivity app, such as Microsoft Teams, and you will be prompted to enroll your device and install the Company Portal app for iOS.
 2. Complete mobile device management (MDM) profile installation.
   1. Sign into Company Portal.
   2. Tap through setup pages to review privacy information.
   3. Download the management profile.
   4. Go to the Settings app to complete profile installation.
 3. Complete a device sync.
-After completing the MDM profile installation, return to Company Portal to continue syncing the device and checking for device compliance.
+Return to Company Portal to continue syncing the device and checking for device compliance.
 4. Wait for apps to install.
 Authenticator is automatically installed or taken over if already installed.
 5. Make the device compliant.
 Update your device settings as prompted by Company Portal to ensure the device meets your organization's compliance policy requirements.
 6. Re-evaluate compliance.
 After you address compliance issues, return to Company Portal and tap **Check status** to re-evaluate compliance on your device.
 Ensure the device is compliant before moving on to the next step.
 7. Get access.
 You should now have access to work resources on your iPhone.
 Launch an app you use for work to access work files.
 8. Restore your Authenticator backup.
 Open Authenticator and tap **Begin recovery** to sign in with your Microsoft account and restore allowed 2-step verification credentials and saved passwords.
-9. Enable **sign in with your phone**: After restoring the backup, a placeholder for your employee email address appears in Authenticator.
+9. Enable *sign in with your phone*.
+After you restore the backup, you'll see a placeholder for your employee email address in Authenticator.
 Select the account and tap **Set up 2-step verification** to register this device.
 Then register and set up MFA to gain access to email.

 ## Frequently asked questions